 Students are required to maintain active e-mail and telephone accounts at all times.
-Throughout the course of study at South University, RICHMOND, VA, a variety of events occur (some unexpected, some matters of routine business) making it necessary for students to be reached.
-Phone numbers, mailing addresses, and e-mail addresses are required to be current and on file in the program office and in the clinical logging system and updated appropriately.
+Throughout the course of study at South University, Tampa, a variety of events occur (some unexpected, some matters of routine business) making it necessary for students to be reached.
+Phone numbers, mailing addresses, and e-mail addresses are required to be current and on file in the program office and the clinical logging system and updated appropriately.
 All student email correspondence with the program must be through their South University student email account.
 Students are required to check their South University student e-mail daily.
-The South University, RICHMOND, VA Physician Assistant program is not responsible for information missed by students who have not maintained up-to-date, reliable contact information with the University and have not checked their South University email daily.
+The South University, Tampa Physician Assistant program is not responsible for information missed by students who have not maintained up-to-date, reliable contact information with the University and have not checked their South University email daily.

-In addition, students will be requested to register for South University's RAVE system in order to be contacted in the event of a Richmond, VA emergency.
+In addition, students will be requested to register for South University's RAVE system in order to be contacted in the event of a campus emergency.
+The RAVE system is managed by the Office of Student Affairs and more information can be found in the Student Affairs section of the South University Academic Catalog.